German Navy Ciphertext by Enigma M3: OJSBI BUPKA ECMEE ZH

 Conclusion

-I made a formal statement on my GitHub on the first day of 2022, claiming that I would create 10 blogs on technology, but I got flattened by daily business and other works.
-But be a man of his words, I made my time to serve the community.
+I made a formal statement on my GitHub on the first day of 2022, claiming that I would create 10 blogs on technology, but I got flattened by daily business and other work.
+But be a man of his word, I made my time to serve the community.
 Here comes the first one.

 If you find the repository useful, please consider donating to the Standford Rural Area Education Program (https://sccei.fsi.stanford.edu/reap/): Policy change and research to help China’s invisible poor.